Vampuress/Roblox-Token-Hacks/README.md

 • Bundle it all into one script with a CLI interface.
 • Ability to update a gamepass to exact amount of robux that a user has.
 ```
+\
-If you want to edit the code, either fork it or give credit using this html tag in your README file:
+If you want to edit or use the code, either fork it or give credit using this html tag in your README file:
 ```
 <a href="https://github.com/0x77ff/Roblox-Robux-Stealer/">Source Code by 0x77FF</a>
 ```